opendaylight/netvirt/docs/openstack-guide/openstack-with-netvirt.rst

 Adding an external network for floating IP connectivity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* In order to connect to the VM using a floating IP, we need to configure external network connectivity, by create an external network and subnet.
+* In order to connect to the VM using a floating IP, we need to configure external network connectivity, by creating an external network and subnet.
 This external network must be linked to a physical port on the machine, which will provide connectivity to an external gateway.

   .. code-block:: bash